sharif-93/JavaFileDownloader/README.md

 1. Run the FileDownloaderMain class
 2. Enter file url after prompt
 3. Enter filename to save the file
-4. Downloaded file will be saved in the same directory as the FileDownloaderMain class
+4. Downloaded file will be saved in the project directory